Context

 Midway through the project, I realized something was missing: humanity.

 I proposed integrating Facepop, a video widget that sits in the bottom-left corner.
 A band member's face appears, you can hear a quick intro, and suddenly the site feels alive.
-It's the digital equivalent of a maître d' greeting you at a Michelin-star restaurant.

 The Multi-Tier Strategy (Scalable Funnel)

-As lead quality improved and bookings increased, a new problem emerged: we were turning away "mid-tier" clients who couldn't afford €8k but could afford €4k.
+As lead quality improved and bookings increased, a new problem emerged: we were turning away "mid-tier" clients who couldn't afford the top offer but could afford slightly above average prices.

-I designed a "Second Battery" landing page — a separate funnel for a different tier of musicians.
+I designed a "Second Battery" landing page: a separate funnel for a different tier of musicians.
 Same design system, slightly adjusted messaging, lower price point.
 This allowed Saxobeat to scale the business without diluting the premium brand.

 Outcome